-We are part of the Biomedical Research Group within the University of Plymouth's Institute of Translational and Stratified Medicine (ITSMED), working closely with the Plymouth University Systems Biology Centre and are a partner in the delivery of the NHS/MSc genomics medicine of the 100 000 Genomes Project.
+We are part of the Biomedical Research Group within the University of Plymouth Institute of Health and Care Research (PIHR), working closely with the Plymouth University Systems Biology Centre and are a partner in the delivery of the NHS/MSc genomics medicine of the 100 000 Genomes Project.

 - Microbial genomics (Mat Upton): Genome sequencing and sequence typing of pathogenic and drug resistant bacteria using Nanopore platform